impanyu/leetcode3/docs/index.md

 22. tolower() and toupper()
 23. isalpha() and isdigit()
 24. unordered_map<int,unordered_map<int,int>> can be used as a sparse 2d matrix
 25. for traverse on tree, array, graph, grid, we can 1, keep all the node state; 2, only keep the states on current track; 3, keep only one state, and accumulate it as we traverse.
+26. for some problem where we need sort/priority_queue some compound nodes, we could a. define a new class or b. use a native priority_queue together with compare function utilizing a hashmap

 ## Categorized Problems